yanjunc/edXIBM-DSMLcapstoneproject/README.md

 # edXIBM
-## edX IBM Data Science Program
+## edX IBM Data Science and Machine Learning Capstone Project
-Some hands-on practice!
+This is the respiratory for the final project.